-On the steep slope of one of the edges of Toronto’s ravine system, we created a place for contemplation, introspection, and shared spiritual expression.
+On the steep slope of one of the edges of Toronto’s ravine system, we created a design for a place for contemplation, introspection, and shared spiritual expression.
 A place with no prescribed belief, where people of all walks of life can experience what is sacred to them in their way.
 The project introduces a unique ecological approach to its site, significantly contributing to the ecosystem of Toronto’s ravine system.

+There are 7 entries and pathways into the chapel, some broad and clear, some small and hidden.
 The chapel is a complex and ever-changing place that is not always easy to comprehend or in which to plan the path, as an analogy to how we proceed through life.

 In our path through our life we often head towards an invisible goal, but rarely can we strive straight for it.
 We roam the periphery and slowly we come closer to a point that keeps moving, and we will never arrive at.
 The chapel symbolizes this movement, the choices along our life paths, and the interconnectedness of nature, light, and water with ourselves.

 Embedded on the edge of the ravine, the chapel can be seen from the road below, becoming a glowing beacon for drivers, a striking landmark.
 It can be used as a ceremonious place of celebration for marriages, a park for the neighborhood stroller, an event for nightlife partygoers, and a creator of identity for the neighborhood, and for Toronto as a whole.

 The chapel features a hanging chandelier organ for which Kegg Organ builders were consulted.
 It is a hollow design, allowing the chapel’s central void to pass through the organ’s center.